hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 ![photo2]({{ site.url }}/myimages/ss_20160105_3.jpg)

 An input image is represented as a collection of filtered images in each layer of the neural network while the number of filtered image increases along the hierarchy of the network.
+The granularity of the content feature decrease along the hierarchy of the network in which high level layer captures more about content than the detailed pixel values.

+On the top of the original CNN representation, there is a new feature space capturing the style information of the image.
+The style feature computes the correlation between different content features of each layer of the neural network.
+This features focus more on the details of the image and less on the global arrangement of the pixels when going deeper along the network hierarchy.

 # More artwork